Data protection declaration according to the GDPR

-Your consent is obtained for the processing of the data within the scope of the sending process and reference is made to this data protection declaration.
+Your consent will be obtained for the processing of the data during the sending process and reference will be made to this data protection declaration.

 Alternatively, you can contact us via the e-mail address provided.
-In this case, the user's personal data transmitted by e-mail will be stored.
+In this case, the personal data of the user transmitted with the e-mail will be stored.

-In this context, the data will not be passed on to third parties.
-The data is used exclusively for processing the conversation.
+The data will not be passed on to third parties in this context.
+The data will be used exclusively for the processing of the conversation.

 2. Legal basis for data processing

 The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
 6 para.
 1 lit. f GDPR.
-If the e-mail contact aims at the conclusion of a contract, then additional legal basis for the processing is Art.
-6 exp.
+If the purpose of the e-mail contact is to conclude a contract, the additional legal basis for the processing is Art.
+6 para.
 1 lit. b GDPR.

 3. Purpose of data processing

-The processing of the personal data from the input mask serves us only for the treatment of the establishment of contact.
-In the event of contact by e-mail, this also constitutes the necessary legitimate interest in the processing of the data.
+The processing of the personal data from the input mask serves us exclusively for the processing of the establishment of contact.
+In the case of contacting us by e-mail, this also constitutes the necessary legitimate interest in the processing of the data.

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

 The data will be deleted as soon as they are no longer required for the purpose for which they were collected.
 For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
 The conversation is terminated when it can be inferred from the circumstances that the relevant facts have been conclusively clarified.